-According to new reports, the Federal Bureau of Investigation is planning to invest $1 billion in a new surveillance program that includes the installation of facial recognition cameras and the enhancement of existing fingerprint identification tools.
+According to new reports, the Federal Bureau of Investigation is planning to invest $1 billion in a new surveillance program that includes the installation (the installation definition here is that the cameras will be placed) of facial recognition cameras and the enhancement of existing fingerprint identification tools.

-Called the Next Generation Identification (NGI) initiative, the program reportedly involves installing cutting-edge cameras along interstate highways in order to pick out faces belonging to wanted criminals.
+Called the Next Generation Identification (NGI) initiative, the program reportedly involves installing cutting-edge cameras along interstate highways and opens the door to pick out faces belonging to wanted criminals.
 It’s also possible such cameras could make their way to busy intersections in major U.S. cities.

 This isn’t the first time the FBI has discussed widely expanding facial recognition systems in the U.S. Back in 2010 FBI forensic specialist Richard Vorder Bruegge explained that the agency desired to use facial recognition technology to “identify subjects in public datasets” and “conduct automated surveillance at lookout locations.”